WR3 | Syllabus

 4. Author Page

-• a weekly reflective blog post about the progress of your research project (see #7 below).
+- a weekly reflective “blog” post about the progress of your research project (see below).

-I have created a model author page on the course website that you may use as a template.
+I have created a model author page here that you may use as a template.

 Compose a weekly reflective “blog” post on your Author Page that details your efforts that week to further your research project.
-At the beginning, these posts will likely be searching, inarticulate musings as you think through possible ideas for a research project.
-However, as your research intensifies and comes into focus, these posts should begin to include the steps that you took that week to further the project in some way.
+At first these posts will likely be searching, inarticulate musings as you fumble through possible ideas for a research project.
+However, as your research intensifies and comes into sharper focus, these posts should begin to include the specific steps that you took that week to further the project in some way.
 What kind of research problems or difficulties did you encounter?
 What sources did you locate?
 How is the project evolving as you read and think more deeply on your subject?
 In essence, I would like you to blog your experiences as a novice researcher engaged in your first big research project.
-Significantly: the things you say in your posts will help me, the teaching assistant, and your colleagues assist you with your project.
+Significantly: the things you say in your posts will help me, the tutor, and your colleagues as we try to assist you with your project.

 Help With Your Writing